urbit/docs/tutorials/arvo/arvo.md

 #### [Kelvin versioning](#kelvin-versioning)
 Our peculiar software versioning system.

+# Consider splitting this into a different page.
+Basically the above is "Arvo as if it were on bare metal", and the rest is "how Arvo gets turned into a mess of Unix events"

 #### [Virtual machine](#virtual-machine)
 How the Nock runtime environment and virtual machine which Arvo lives is in implemented.